fryerlab/aducanumab/bulkRNA/README.md

 - 4 biological replicates of 34 weeks (washout) Aducanumab Female
 - 4 biological replicates of 34 weeks (washout) Aducanumab Male
 ## 2. Sample preparation
-63 samples were sent for bulk RNA sequencing at the Mayo Clinic Genome Analysis Core.
-Samples were preped with ??? kit.
-Samples were sequenced to ????
-100 bp paired-end reads on the  ???.
+64 mouse hemibrains were selected. **Kit used for total RNA prep?**.
+Total RNA was send to the Mayo Clinic Genome Analysis Core.
+RNA quality was assessed with Qubit and the Agilent Frament Analyzer.
+Total RNA was cleaned-up with DNase I. 100 ng total RNA was used as input for the Illumina Stranded Total RNA Prep to create libraries.
+Final libraries were sequenced on the NovaSeq 6000 at 100 x 2 paired-end reads for an average of 170 M read pairs.
+Raw data is available **here**.
 ## 3. Read processing
-- A Snakemake pipeline was used to preprocess reads.
+- A Snakemake pipeline was used to preprocess reads/FASTQ files.
 - Below are the rules in the Snakemake file in addition to a brief description.
   - index_genome
   - trim